 - Participate in pre-semester training and in-semester staff meetings

 - Commit to working with us for at least one year

-To apply for a position, please complete an online application.
+To apply for a position, please complete the online application to be a peer tutor (Google Doc).
 Its final sections will ask for:

 - The names and contact information of two faculty members, from Hamline or another institution, who can supply references upon request

 - An academic writing sample totaling no more than 20 pages; multiple documents are acceptable